Android Graphics : Drawing Shape Example

 class RenderView extends View {

-public RenderView(Context context) {
+RenderView(Context context) {

 super(context);